sfmoulton/be-nc-news/my-project-README.md

 git remote add origin <YOUR-GITHUB-URL>
 ```
 Or if you would like to suggest any project changes, please feel free to collaborate and your own push requests to my repo.

+## Heroku Hosted API

+Please follow the below link to access the API on your browser:

 ## Available Endpoints!